BBro2137/KulkiGUI/README.md

    - mouse1click() (auto azure minigame will error and thus not work)
    - hookfunction() (if your executor misses this function is it really an executor or just "get banned fast on roblox" type of thing?)
    - restorefunction() (this fixes some bugs after kulki gui is ran or disabled)
-   - request() (this is needed for the blacklist, trying to avoid the blacklist WILL get your account terminated or temporarly banned on roblox ;D)
+   - request() (this is needed for the blacklist, trying to avoid the blacklist WILL get your account terminated or temporarily banned on roblox ;D)

 > [!TIP]